Homes are unique, just like their owners. Let us inspire you to extend your living space to your front yard with landscape lighting.

 Front yard landscape lighting placements will vary depending on the look you are trying to achieve.

-In-grade – installed in surface, often at the base of stone wall or hardscape for shadow
+- In-grade – installed in surface, often at the base of a stone wall or hardscape for shadow

-While outdoor lighting can be placed virtually anywhere, some spots make it an absolute must.
-Essential front yard landscape lighting areas include pathways, entry points, driveways, steps/stairs, and architectural features.
+While outdoor light placement is virtually anywhere, some spots make it an absolute must.
+Significant landscape lighting areas include pathways, entry points, driveways, steps/stairs, and architectural features.

 A well-lit path is both welcoming and ideal, providing illumination that extends hospitality to visitors and making it more secure.

-Low-voltage landscape lighting, easy to install and uses less energy than other systems, making it a good option along a driveway.
+Low-voltage landscape lighting is easy to install and uses less energy than other systems, making it a good option along a driveway.